About Big Top Sports and Entertainment

-The Kingfish are the newest entry into the Northwoods League playing in Wisconsin’s fourth largest City and in a market with more than 500,000 within 30 miles of the stadium.
-The Kingfish will play at the newly renovated, historic Simmons Field that has recently undergone $1.2 million in improvements.
+The Kingfish play in Wisconsin’s fourth largest City and in a market with more than 500,000 within 30 miles of the stadium.
+The Kingfish play at the newly renovated, historic Simmons Field that has recently undergone $1.2 million in improvements.
 At the team’s logo unveiling more than 1,000 people braved the 18 degree temperatures and 20 mph wind to attend the Kingfish’s first event.
 In 2014, the Kingfish had a total of 72,838 total fans, averaging 2,207 fans per game.
 The Kingfish were ranked #8 in all of summer collegiate baseball.
 In five years of Northwoods League baseball, the Kingfish have sold out 90% of their games.

 Green Bay Booyah, since 2013

 Big Top Sport and Events took over operation of the Bullfrogs in November, 2013.
 The new management has conducted community listening sessions and working to build relationships in the community.
 Big Top Green Bay is one of only three franchises in Northwoods League history to average more than 2,000 fans per game for nine consecutive games.
 Big Top believes the best days of baseball are ahead of us in Green Bay.
 In 2014, the Bullfrogs had a total of 42,902 total fans, averaging 1,192 fans per game.
 This is a 30% increase from the previous year with a total of 31,041 with an average of 913 fans per game.
 In 2018 the Green Bay Bullfrogs rebranded as the Green Bay Booyah, an ode to the city’s history and culture, to correspond with the building of their new stadium, Capital Credit Union Park.